 - The Indian Institute of Technology Kanpur has released an official statement.

 - Meta Tattva Systems Pvt.
-Ltd has released production reports.
+Ltd. has released production reports.

 - Leading defense publications provide expert analyses.